agentcooper/agentcooper.io/content/blog/july-2021/index.md

 Did just 6 runs for 48.76 KM that is significantly lower than July (105.89 KM).
 As I am signed up for the full marathon in October, I definitely need to run more.
 At this point, I am quite far behind the Strava schedule and I probably need to reset it.

-Struggling with the guitar arpeggio, but got faster with chord switching (but not barre chords).
+Struggling with the guitar arpeggio, but got faster with chord switching (not barre chords though).

 ## Entertainment